Cldwlkn13/irish-golf-society/README.md

 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.

+*for more information on cloning in git hub, please see [github cloning documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits
 As this project is ficticious, the majority of the content was imagined and devised by myself.